-- They collected different types of herbal fruits , edible roots, mushrooms, honey, insects, many types of small animals, etc, on a daily basis for food.
+- They collected different types of herbal fruits, edible roots, mushrooms, honey, insects, many types of small animals, etc, daily for food.

 - That is why the thinking and life of the people of all the cultures of the old stone age (or Paleolithic period) were greatly influenced by hunting skills.

-- They made stone tools mainly for hunting animals, for peeling its skin, and for cutting meat.
+- They made stone tools mainly for hunting animals, for peeling their skin, and for cutting meat.

-- In the start of the Paleolithic period, people made only spike type tools from stones.
+- At the start of the Paleolithic period, people made only spike-type tools from stones.